Entity Matching using Large Language Models: Scenario 2: With Training Data

 \subsection{In-Context Learning}

-For the in-context learning experiments, we provide each LLM with a set of task demonstrations~\cite{liu-etal-2022-makes} as part of the prompt to help guide the models decisions.
-The provided demonstrations are then followed by the specific entity description pair for which the model should generate an answer.
-Figure \ref{fig:fewshot} shows an example of an in-context learning prompt with a single positive and a single negative demonstration.
+For the in-context learning experiments, we provide each LLM with a set of task demonstrations~\cite{liu-etal-2022-makes} as part of the prompt in order to guide the model's decisions.
+The demonstrations are followed in the prompt by the entity description pair for which the model should generate a matching decision.
+Figure \ref{fig:fewshot} shows an example of an in-context learning prompt containing a single positive and a single negative demonstration.
 We vary the amount of demonstrations in each prompt from 6 to 10 with an equal amount of positive and negative examples.
 For the selection of the demonstrations, we compare three different heuristics: